| |

 Colored Dyed Salt Recipe

 This recipe is one of the easiest and least expensive you would have ever made!
-And, it feels sand-like texture but even silkier, without all the hindrances the beach salt brings.
+It has a sand-like texture but is even silkier without all the hindrances the beach salt brings.
 [Raise your hand if you are like me and prefer to leave the sand at the beach!
 Lol] Besides, you can make the most beautiful colors!
 Salt trays are very effective for practicing pre-writing skills, which are essential to learning how to write or practicing letter or number formation.

 Here is a list of materials you will need to make colored dyed salt: